learndesk/learndesk/docs/PROTOCOL.md

 ### API Versioning

 Learndesk exposes different versions of the API.
 You can specify it by prefixing the endpoint by `v{version_number}/`.
 Omitting it will make you use the latest stable version of the API.
+Using a discontinued version of the API will return 400 Bad Request.

 | version | status |
 |----|----|